Block scanners at the edge with one Cloudflare rule

 Toggle the groups that match your stack and copy the expression.
 Skip the

-WordPress / admin groups if you actually run those — otherwise you'll block
+WordPress and admin groups if you actually run those, or you'll block your own

 (http.request.uri.path contains "/.env")